Organic coffee beans are hot in trend right now, as it promises health benefits and better quality of coffee to coffee fanatics!

 The Fair Trade notion was introduced to make sure farmers are guaranteed a minimum price for their coffee, so as to uplift poverty.
 If you purchase through a fair trade body or company, the farmers will get paid accordingly.
 To run this smoothly, there are many fair trade governing bodies that monitor, promote fair trade and provide this certification to the products.

 Farmers who produce exceptional, premium quality of coffee certainly deserve to be paid higher for their products and NOT through the means of Fair Trade module.
 It is better for such producers to directly deal with the importers/roasters- which is known as “Direct Trade”.

 In short, Fair Trade module is designed to support families of farmers.
 And ‘Direct Trade’ module focuses on the quality of coffee cultivated.

 This might not be true at all times.
 Sometimes organic coffee may cost lesser than a regular one.

-As for those organic coffees that are expensive, it might be due to lack of subsidies provided to organic farmers.
+As for those coffees that are expensive, it might be due to lack of subsidies provided to natural farmers.
 Also, organic farming is way more intense in terms of management and labor than conventional farming- which might result in its higher price.

 Once opened, store the coffee in an airtight container to retain its flavor and aroma.